Skip to main content

 Description

-The branch command creates a new VM that inherits the complete state from an existing VM.
-This allows you to continue from exactly where the parent VM left off, but in a separate environment where you can make different changes.
-The new VM gets an exact copy of the parent’s filesystem and memory state.
+The branch command creates a new VM that inherits the complete state from an existing VM or commit.
+This allows you to continue from exactly where the source left off, but in a separate environment where you can make different changes.
+When branching from a running VM, the parent is briefly paused to create a consistent snapshot, then a new VM spawns from that commit and the parent automatically resumes.
+Both VMs end up running simultaneously.
+When branching from a commit ID, the new VM is created directly from that saved state.

 Basic Usage